iotaledger/cxc-slu-authenticity/slu-scripts/src/device-booting/README.md

 sudo node -e 'require("./home/pi/cxc-slu-authenticity/slu-scripts/dist/src/device-booting/runSendData").execute()' &
 ````

 6. It maybe necessary to give execute rights.
-For that go to the folder (dist/src/device-booting) of the the transpiled scripts  or use the relative path  and give the rights:
+For that go to the folder (dist/src/device-booting) of the transpiled scripts or use the relative path and give the rights:
 ````
 sudo chmod +x runSendData.js
 sudo chmod +x runSendProof.js
 ````

-7. Before rebooting the scripts you need to bootstrap the device with the bootstrap script.
+7. Before rebooting the device you need to bootstrap the device with the bootstrap script.
 ```
-npm run bootstrap --key_file=<Path to the key file> --dest=<Path where to store the ecnrypted device identity> --one_shot_device_url=< The bootstrap url of the one-shot-device microservice> --nonce= <Nonce of the device>
+npm run bootstrap --key_file=<Path to the key file> --dest=<Path to store the encrypted device identity> --one_shot_device_url=< The bootstrap url of the one-shot-device microservice> --nonce= <Nonce of the device>
 ```

-8. Now you can reboot the device and the script will execute when the device boots up.
+8. Now you can reboot the device and the scripts will execute.
 ````
 sudo reboot
 ````